+As companies progress toward the nirvana of becoming an omni business. the distinction between digital and physical businesses will continue to blur.
 Typically, brick-and-mortar businesses first leverage digital channels for customer engagement, then progress to a full-scale digital transformation.
 Eighteen percent of the omni-channel leaders are also digital leaders today and 26 percent plan to become digital leaders in the next two years.
-This relatively slower pace partly reflects the challenge for traditional brick-and-mortar companies, whether manufacturers or retailers, to make the full transformation to a digital-first omni business.
+This relatively slower pace partly reflects the challenge for traditional brick-andmortar companies, whether manufacturers or retailers, to make the full transformation to a digital-first omni business.

 "The process of becoming an omni business is easier for digital-first companies than for traditional and even omni-channel companies," says Hernandez.
 "Omni-channel companies have to invest in integrating their digital channels with their physical channels.
 Because digital-first companies don't have the physical channels, it is relatively easier for them to integrate their back-and front-end systems, allowing them to move faster."

-"We're seeing digital-only companies coming into the brick-and-mortar space using a flipped business model," says Drummond.
+"We're seeing digital-only companies coming into the brick-andmortar space using a flipped business model," says Drummond.
 "They build their e-commerce platforms and then selectively put up physical stores.
 At the same time, many traditional retailers develop their digital capabilities through partnerships and acquisitions.
 In both cases (brick-and-mortar going digital and digital going brick-and-mortar), there's a lot of frenetic activity and massive amounts of money going into the space as consumer behavior continues to tip."

-Online eyewear retailer Warby Parker is an example of a digital company expanding into bricks-and-mortar retailing.
-The New York City company started selling low-priced eyewear online in 2010 with the mission of designing glasses in-house and selling them to customers directly.
-In addition to enabling customers to buy glasses directly over its website, the company's also offers a home try-on program that allows customers to try on glasses in advance before purchasing.
-The company began opening brick-and-mortar stores in 2013, and it now has over 30 store locations across the US.
-Customers can purchase glasses in stores in addition to online.
+Online eyewear retailer Warby Parker is an example of a borndigital company expanding into brick-and-mortar retailing.
+The American company started selling low-priced eyewear online in 2010 with the mission of designing glasses in-house and selling them to customers directly.
+It mails web customers frames to try on before purchasing.
+The company began opening brick-andmortar stores in 2013 and today has 30 upscale locations in over a dozen states across the US.
+The stores provide a halo effect for branding and marketing opportunities that drives online sales.
+At the same time, the stores are driving sales and profits in their own right, according to the company.

 In contrast, 115-year-old Nordstrom illustrates a traditional brick-and-mortar retailer going digital.
 The Seattle-based company launched Nordstrom.com in 1998 and more recently has made a series of acquisitions recently to complement its brick-and-mortar business.
 One of those acquisitions is Trunk Club, an online subscription-based business that mails a 'trunk' of outfits to customers based on a survey of their preferences.
 Trunk Club carries high-end men's clothing from approximately 70 name brands.
 Shoppers can use Nordstrom's tailors to make adjustments and can return items to the store.
 Last year, Nordstrom generated 15 percent of net sales online, including Nordstrom.com, Trunk Club and other online channels.

 Drummond sees large digital-first companies converging on the omni business model.
 But there will also be variations on the theme that include digital-only niche companies that focus on the customer experience, where the value proposition is the service rather than the product.
 "If the value proposition resonates with the target audience, the results can be very disruptive," she says.